nitoua-21/alx-system_engineering-devops/0x00-shell_basics/README.md

 ALX Software Engineering - Project 0x00.
 Shell, basics

-pwd: prints the absolute path name of the current working directory.
+0-current_working_directory : prints the absolute path name of the current working directory.

-ls : Display the contents list of your current directory.
+1-listit : Display the contents list of your current directory.

+2-bring_me_home : changes the working directory to the user’s home directory